 Providers must have available computer equipment, software, and internet connectivity necessary to participate in trainings, prior authorization (PA), data collection, and electronic visit verification (EVV).

-It is the provider’s responsibility to ensure that the use of contractors, including the use of independent contractors, complies with all state and federal laws, rules and/or regulations, including those regarding LAC Title XXI Chapter 9: Provider RRequirements and those enforced by the United States Department of Labor.
+It is the provider’s responsibility to ensure that the use of contractors, including the use of independent contractors, complies with all state and federal laws, rules and/or regulations, including those regarding LAC Title XXI Chapter 9: Provider Requirements and those enforced by the United States Department of Labor.

 All residential providers must maintain a toll-free telephone line with 24-hour accessibility manned by either a staff member or an answering service.
 This toll-free number must be given to beneficiaries at either intake or the first meeting.